Chapter 11 Seeds

 11.1 Uploading a seed into your data warehouse

 Believe you me we had a better csv table to upload, one much more related to the NYC bikes dataset.
-However, because it was ~320MB and we want to be economical in upload times, we settled for this historical data.
+However, because it was ~320MB and we want to be economical in the upload time and bandwith, we settled for this historical data.
 Nevertheless, keeping on with this chapter, to upload a seed into a data warehouse, we use this command:

 dbt seed